California-Planet-Search/radvel/docs/index.rst

    <br />

-radvel: |br| A Radial Velocity Fitting Toolkit
+RadVel: |br| A Radial Velocity Fitting Toolkit
 ==============================================

-Welcome to the documentation for ``radvel``, a Python package for modeling of radial velocity time series.
+Welcome to the documentation for ``radvel``, a Python package for modeling of radial velocity time series data.

 Contents: